Spectacular places in Thailand for a spot of winter sun

 For luxe retreats and loud nightlife: Phuket

 Phuket is the largest of the Thai islands, and the most developed.
-Fuelled by its own international airport, meaning you can fly directly without stopping in Bangkok, it's an island of two halves, where the main Patong beach is framed by dozens of 'walking streets' packed with bars, nightclubs and heaving seafood restaurants.
-That's not to say you're in for a week of sleepless nights, though (unless that's what you're seeking) as Phuket is truly an island of two halves.
-Super-luxe resorts abound on this sprawling sandy paradise, meaning you can stay as far – or, as close – to the action as you desire.
+Fuelled by its own international airport, meaning you can fly directly from the UK without stopping in Bangkok, it's an island of two halves, where the main Patong beach is framed by dozens of 'walking streets' packed with bars, nightclubs and heaving seafood restaurants.
+That's not to say you're in for a week of sleepless nights, though (unless that's what you're seeking) as super-luxe resorts also abound on this sprawling sandy paradise, meaning you can stay as far – or, as close – to the action as you desire.

 The Stay: Rosewood Phuket